Single-photon hologram of a zero-area pulse

-We envisage broad applications of the spectral single-photon holography in similar setups for characterization of ultra-fast transient phenomena and especially for fragile processes such as chemical reactions or for biological in vivo characterization, which could benefit from negligible absorption of the probe (signal) photons, remaining undisturbed.
-In such applications, the characterized sample would replace the Rb cell of our setup.
-Importantly, ultra-fast pulses have already proved indispensable where time resolution is required, as demonstrated by time-resolved photoemission tomography of molecular orbitals \citep{Wallauer2021} and probing the transition states \citep{Dantus1987} of chemical reactions \textendash{} which take place on a picosecond timescale \textendash{} or their coherent control \citep{Potter1992,Brumer1992}.
-Spectral single-photon holography can supplement these methods, and recent times see more and more proposals for using quantum light \citep{Mukamel_2020,RevModPhys.88.045008}and two-photon interference effects in spectroscopy \citep{Dorfman2021}
+We envisage applications of SSPH for characterization of ultrafast transient phenomena such as chemical reactions or for biological measurements {[}see supplementary material (SM) \cite{SM}{]}, which could benefit from negligible absorption of the probe photons.
+Ultrafast pulses have proved indispensable where time resolution is required e.g. for time-resolved photoemission tomography of molecular orbitals \citep{Wallauer2021}, probing the transition states of chemical reactions \citep{ROSKER1988,Dantus1987} or their coherent control \citep{Potter1992,Brumer1992}.
+SSPH can supplement these methods as recent times see more and more proposals for using quantum light \citep{Mukamel2020,Dorfman2016} and TPI effects in spectroscopy \citep{Dorfman2021}.
+For instance, femtosecond transition state spectroscopy \citep{ROSKER1988,Rose1988,Dantus1987} relies on a pair of pump and delayed probe femtosecond pulses.
+SSPH could replace the typical probe fluorescence signal for a direct noninvasive characterization.
+SP operation also promises flexibility in molecular control \citep{Brown2006} via quantum non-demolition continuous measurements \citep{Meng2020} and relying on the TPI and coincidence post-selection, provides robustness to the noise from scattering surroundings of the biological samples.
+While being noninvasive, the SSPH remains an ultrafast and interferometric scheme able to replace probe signals in different spectroscopic methods \citep{Klinteberg2005,Hori2006}.
+The advantage of noninvasive SP probing can be quantified with a Fisher information per damage to the sample \citep{Wolfgramm2013}\emph{.}